-Ankle reconstruction surgery — procedures to restore mechanical stability to the chronically unstable ankle — is indicated for patients with documented lateral ankle ligament incompetence who have failed a comprehensive program of conservative management: physical therapy, proprioception training, and bracing.
+Ankle reconstruction surgery — procedures to restore mechanical stability to the chronically unstable ankle — is indicated for patients with documented lateral ankle ligament incompetence who have failed a thorough program of conservative management: physical therapy, proprioception training, and bracing.
 At Balance Foot & Ankle in Southeast Michigan, Dr. Tom Biernacki performs anatomical ankle ligament reconstruction and provides realistic expectations for recovery, return to activity, and long-term outcomes.

 When Is Ankle Reconstruction Surgery Needed?